cocasema/micro-ROS-doc/docs/install_and_run.md

 ## Linux

-### Step 1: Set-up ROS2 environment on Windows
+### Step 1: Set-up ROS2 environment on Linux

-The development environment for micro-ROS in Windows platforms is the same as the one for [ROS2](https://github.com/ros2/ros2/wiki), so the same set-up is needed.
+The development environment for micro-ROS in Linux platforms is the same as the one for [ROS2](https://github.com/ros2/ros2/wiki), so the same set-up is needed.
 You can follow the [ROS2 installation guide for Linux.](https://index.ros.org/doc/ros2/Linux-Install-Debians/)

 #### Alternative: using docker container